 In many ways Cesky Krumlov was what I needed at this point, a small town which you can walk around for hours and hours.
 The flowing rivers, the enormous and calming Castle Gardens, and the quiet nature of this town is very good for the soul.
-Many people ended up staying and extra 2 days despite there not being many sites to see that the normal tourist rushes past.
-Not missed this town if in Europe.
+Many people ended up staying an extra 2 days despite there not being many sites to see that the normal tourist rushes past.
+Don’t missed this town if you are in this part of Europe.